swells/msml-demo/README.md

 $ npm run serve
 ```

-This will start a local webserver and launch your browser pointing to [http://localhost:3000](http://localhost:3000/#/)
+This will start a local web-server and launch your browser pointing to [http://localhost:3000](http://localhost:3000/#/)

 ## Experimenting